Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 These are already dangerous varieties that can lead to the death of the patient.
 According to statistics, it is heart rate disorders that cause death in 15-20% of cases among all recorded clinical situations.

 • Weakness, drowsiness, decreased ability to work, even perform daily duties.
-It is united by the name of asthenia.
+Commonly referred to as asthenia.
 Leads to constant fatigue, then to mental disorders.

-• Violation of the mental plan.
-Typically, patients with low ejection fraction in the medium term suffer from depression, anxiety disorders.
+• Violation of the mental plane.
+Typically, patients with low ejection fraction suffer from depression and anxiety disorders in the medium term.

-Attachment of angina pectoris causes panic episodes, with a feeling of intense fear.
-Most of the time, the patient is inactive, lethargic, apathetic.
+The addition of angina pectoris causes panic episodes, with a feeling of intense fear.
+Most of the time the patient is uninitiated, lethargic, and apathetic.
 The reason must be sought.
 Classic mental disorders manifest themselves in the same way.

-• Cyanosis of the skin.
-Paleness all over the body.
+• Blueness of the skin.
+Pale all over the body.
 Also mucous membranes.
 The manifestation is especially clearly visible when examining the gums.

 Cerebral

-By its nature, the discomfort is pressing, bale, intensifies and pulsates in time with the beating of the heart.
-It is removed with analgesics like Novigan.
+The nature of the discomfort is pressing, squeezing, intensifies and pulsates in time with the beat of the heart.
+Treated with analgesics like Novigan.

-The sensation has a vascular origin, therefore it is dangerous to form a stroke with illiterate actions.
-When developing, it is recommended to consult a cardiologist, since this is a relatively late manifestation.
+The sensation is of vascular origin, therefore it is dangerous for the formation of a stroke if done incorrectly.
+If it develops, it is recommended to consult a cardiologist, since this is a relatively late manifestation.

 • Dizziness.
 Vertigo.
-Accompanied by an inability to navigate normally in space.
-The patient takes a forced position.
+Accompanied by the inability to orientate normally in space.
+The patient is in a forced position.
 Usually lying down.
-The episodes last up to several hours.
+Episodes last up to several hours.

 • Nausea and vomiting.
-Previous manifestations complement each other.
+The previous manifestations complement each other.
 Even emptying the stomach does not relieve the condition.
 Because we are talking about a reflex phenomenon.
-The body is not cleansed, no correction occurs.
+The body is not cleansed, correction does not occur.

 • Loss of consciousness.
-Syncope conditions.
-Fainting is rare; as the ejection fraction progresses, it becomes more frequent and deeper.
+Syncope.
+Fainting is rare; as the disorder progresses, the ejection fraction becomes more frequent and deeper.
 This is an unfavorable sign.
-He talks about the imminent possible onset of a stroke.
-Urgent help is required.
+Talks about the possible imminent occurrence of a stroke.
+Urgent assistance required.

-• Sleep disturbances.
-By the type of frequent night awakenings for no apparent reason.
-Vegetative manifestations are possible: increased sweating, tachycardia, anxiety.
+• Sleep disorders.
+Like frequent awakenings at night for no apparent reason.
+Possible vegetative manifestations: increased sweating, tachycardia, anxiety.
 This continues several times during one episode.

 • Visual impairment.
-The appearance of fog, flies, photopsies (flashes).
+The appearance of fog, flies, photopsia (flares).

-With a prolonged course of the pathological process with a decrease in the ejection fraction, other manifestations from the organs of the digestive tract, excretory system are added:
+With a long course of the pathological process with a decrease in the ejection fraction, other manifestations from the organs of the digestive tract and excretory system are added:

-• Drop in body weight.
-Sudden and unrelated to dieting.
-It occurs in response to a long-term violation of tissue trophism.
-Differential diagnosis with hormonal and tumor pathologies is required.
+• Loss of body weight.
+Sudden and not related to diets.
+Occurs in response to long-term disruption of tissue trophism.
+Differential diagnosis with pathologies of hormonal and tumor profile is required.

 • Constipation and diarrhea.
 Alternating one with the other.
-The instability of the stool is associated with unstable intestinal motility, disorders of the digestive process.
+Stool instability is associated with unstable intestinal motility and digestive disorders.

-• An increase in the size of the liver.
+• Increased liver size.
 Secondary or even tertiary hepatitis.
-The organ protrudes from under the edge of the costal arch, is palpable and visible on ultrasound.
+The organ protrudes from under the edge of the costal arch, is easily palpated and visible on ultrasound.

 Hence the accumulation of fluid in the abdominal cavity (ascites), obstructive jaundice due to the release of bilirubin into the blood, which stains the tissues and sclera of the eyes.